infinum/ios-infinum-assignment/README.md

 * The app should run immediately after checking out the repo
 * There should be no obvious performance issues and crashes

-### Advanced Swift usage

-Although the app is simple, we still expect you to demonstrate how well you use Swift language, e.g. through the following mechanisms:

-* higher-order functions
-* protocols
-* introuducing type-safe mechanisms, e.g. for view controllers
-* memory management
-* enums
-* etc.

-You could do without any of the above probably, but this is a place to show off your skills.
-Just don't go overboard and overengineer stuff.

 ### Third party library usage